inklin/design-patterns/README.md

 > A look into design patterns with Javascript examples

-I created this as part of my goal to learn design patterns and write re-usable code with Object Oriented Programming.
+This repo was created as part of my goal to learn design patterns and write re-usable code with Object Oriented Programming.

 **Creational Design Patterns**